Latest freight railroad layoffs and Wall Street pressure renew concerns about safety and service

 Ancora maintains that Norfolk Southern is misrepresenting its plans to regulators and investors as the railroad's board tries to recruit support for CEO Alan Shaw and his strategy of keeping more workers on hand during a downturn so the railroad will be better prepared to handle the eventual rebound in shipments.
 The investors say their picks for CEO and operations chief want to improve safety without widespread cuts, although their plan does call for shrinking Norfolk Southern's workforce through attrition as they streamline operations over the next couple of years.

 “Our proposed CEO, Jim Barber, believes the health and safety of the company’s constituencies is the bedrock of long-term success.
-Our proposed COO, Jamie Boychuk, helped CSX dramatically improve customer service and go roughly two-and-a-half years without any work-related fatalities," Ancora said Friday in its latest letter to NS’ board.
+Our proposed COO, Jamie Boychuk, helped CSX dramatically improve customer service and go roughly two-and-a-half years without any work-related fatalities," Ancora said Friday in its latest letter to the board of Norfolk Southern.
 "They firmly believe that the health and safety of Norfolk Southern’s people and communities are the highest priorities.”

 Three major rail unions have jumped into the fight over Norfolk Southern and urged investors to back Shaw's strategy and his efforts to improve safety ever since the Ohio derailment.